thumblemonks/riot/index.md

       asserts("#first") { topic.first }.equals("cookies")
     end # Yum

 First, how's that for a readable test?
-Second, you should notice that the assertion block will return the `first` item in from the `topic`, which is assumed to be `Enumerable`.
-If it isn't, then you have other problems.
+Second, you should notice that the assertion block will return the `first` item from the `topic` (which is assumed to be `Enumerable` in this case); if it isn't `Enumerable`, then you have other problems.
 Since the first element in the array is "cookies", the assertion will pass.
 Yay!

 But wait, there's more.
 Riot is about helping you write tests faster and to be more readable.
 Notice any duplication in the example above (besides the value "cookies")?
 I do.
 How about that `first` notation in the assertion name and reference in the assertion block.
 Riot provides a shortcut which allows you reference methods on the topic through the assertion name.
 Here's another way to write the same test: